Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The Child Advocacy Center (CAC) at Children's Hospital of Pittsburgh of UPMC provides comprehensive evaluations for children and adolescents who may be victims of physical or sexual abuse, or neglect.
+The Child Advocacy Center (CAC) at UPMC Children's Hospital of Pittsburgh provides comprehensive evaluations for children and adolescents who may be victims of physical or sexual abuse, or neglect.
 Services include forensic interviews, psychosocial history-taking, medical examinations, support service referrals and behavior therapy.
 All staff members have expertise and experience in the area of child maltreatment.
 Staff includes physicians, nurse practitioners and nurses, advocacy specialists, forensic interviewers, social workers and therapists.

 The CAC program has received certification as a child advocacy center and is a full member of the National Children's Alliance, a national organization representing these specialized programs.